shreesh-z/ray-caster/README.md

 * Python, with pygame and numpy
 * C++, with SDL for windows API support (basically the backend of pygame)

-The python engine is way ahead of the C++ engine, as I started work on it first.
+The C++ engine is way ahead of the pygame engine.
-I will only be working on the C++ engine from now on.
-I may work on the python engine on request.
+I've stopped working on the pygame engine because python is too damn slow.

 Enemy agents are now added to the engine.
 As of right now they keep following the player unless hardcoded not to.
 Once the enemy/s touch the player, the game is over.